thomashassan35/stackv2-session-03-2023/README.md

 First find the "__uuid_" of the building.
 It's a property of the building's avatar.
 > ex: 0aba42b6-0f4e-55e3-908b-5b1eec1d3f4a

-To update the data use, the swagger:
+To update the building node use the following path in swagger:
 > /avatars/update/set/{uuid}

 or in Postman:
-> update SET
+> Part 1/Avatars Injection/update SET

 ```json